Trump, Biden Lawyer Up, Brace for White House Legal Battle

 Republicans accuse Elias and Democrats of trying to use the coronavirus pandemic to rig the election by doing away with safeguards against fraud.

-Elias and his team have filed lawsuits seeking to force states to extend mailed-in ballot collection deadlines and other things.
-In one of those cases, the Supreme Court this week allowed Pennsylvania to count mailed-in ballots received up to three days after the Nov.
+Elias and his team at have filed lawsuits seeking to force states to extend mailed-in ballot collection deadlines and other things.
+In one case, the Supreme Court this week allowed Pennsylvania to count mailed-in ballots received up to three days after the Nov.
 3 election, rejecting a Republican bid to block the extension.

 Elias has long been the public face of Democratic legal contests, serving as general counsel to Hillary Clinton’s campaign in 2016 and John Kerry’s in 2004.
 He pushes regular updates about developments in his lawsuits to nearly 150,000 followers on Twitter, as well as guidance for voting and the occasional jibe at the president and his Republican counterparts.